coffeemakingtoaster/pyweek31/README.md

-# pyweek31
+# Cool cop

-This is a top down stealth game written entirely in Python for the 31. pyweek game jam.
+This is a top down stealth game written entirely in Python for the 31. pyweek game jam...and yes we are terribly uncreative with names.

 ## Requirements